Pizza Prosciutto e Funghi

 Pizza Prosciutto e Funghi – Simple, Familiar, and Always Right

-Pizza Prosciutto e Funghi is one of those pizzas that never tries too hard, and that’s exactly why it works.
+Pizza Prosciutto e Funghi never tries too hard, and that’s exactly why it works.
 It’s familiar in the best way.
-You see it on the table, and you already know what you’re getting, something balanced, comforting, and easy to come back to.
+When you see it on the table, you already know what to expect: something balanced, comforting, and easy to come back to.

-As it bakes, everything settles into place.
-The mozzarella melts into the tomato, the mushrooms soften, and the prosciutto warms just enough to blend in without losing its character.
-It’s the kind of combination that feels natural, like it was always meant to be together.
+As it bakes, everything comes together.
+Mozzarella melts into the tomato, mushrooms soften, and the prosciutto warms just enough to blend in without losing its character.
+The mix feels natural, as if it were always meant to be together.

 It’s not a pizza that surprises you.